 I love to go to zoos.
 Some people think that it is cruel to keep animals in this way.
 However, as I view the tree kangaroo exhibit, one realizes that a zoo can assure that this already vulnerable animal will be saved from extinction likely from the Australian wildfires.

-Also, for one to care about an animal or even a people group, seeing, learning and caring about them will increase your commitment to ensuring that they are cared for and that their survival matters.
+Also, for one to care about an animal or even a people group, seeing and learning about them will increase your commitment to their survival.